MarCnu/edx-platform/docs/en_us/data/source/internal_data_formats/package.rst

 #.
 Extract the contents of the downloaded .tar file.

    To balance the load of traffic to edX courses, every course is served by multiple edX servers.
 A different set of servers handles traffic for the two edX sites: edx.org ("prod") and edge.edx.org ("edge").
 When you extract the contents of this file, a separate subdirectory is created for events that took place on each edX server.

    For example, subdirectories with these names can be created:

-   ``prod-edxapp-003``

-   ``prod-edxapp-004``

-   ``prod-edxapp-005``
+   ``prod-edx-001/``

+   ``prod-edx-002/``

+   ``prod-edx-003/``

+   ``prod-edge-001/``

+   ``prod-edge-002/``

-   You use these subdirectory names to identify the site on which events took place.
+   The subdirectory names identify the site on which events took place.

    Each of these subdirectories contains an encrypted log file of event data for every day that events occurred on that server.
 These event tracking data files are named ``{date}-{org}.log.gpg``.

-#.
-Use your private key to decrypt the extracted log files.
-See :ref:`Decrypt
-   an Encrypted File`.
+2. Use your private key to decrypt the extracted log files.
+See :ref:`Decrypt an Encrypted File`.

-.. note:: During analysis, you must combine events from each server to get a complete picture of the activity in each course.
+.. note:: During analysis, you must combine events from different servers to get a complete picture of the activity in each course.

 .. remove this section ^ when weekly file is removed